gettalong/hexapdf/man/man1/hexapdf.1.md

   a range is specified, only those pages are listed.
 See the **PAGES SPECIFICATION** below for details on the allowed format of *RANGE*.

+`po PAGE`

+: Print the dictionary object for the given page.
+See the **PAGES SPECIFICATION** below for details on the allowed format of *PAGE*.
+Note that only the first page is printed, even if a page range is specified.

+`ps PAGE`

+: Print the whole content stream for the given page.
+If the content stream consists of mulitple stream objects, all will be printed.
+See the **PAGES SPECIFICATION** below for details on the allowed format of *PAGE*.
+Note that only the content stream of the first page is printed, even if a page range is specified.

 `pc | page-count`

 : Print the number of pages.